tldr-pages/tldr/pages/common/trash-cli.md

 # trash-cli

-> Trash-cli is a less permanent way of removing files via the command line.
+> Trash-cli is a command line interface to the trashcan APIs.

 - Trash files and directories:

 `trash-put {{file_name}}`

-- Empty the trashcan(s):
+- Empty the trashcan:

 `trash-empty`